Signs of Generational Trauma

 Generational trauma is influenced by many emotional, psychological, biological, relational, and social factors.

-Family Constellations offers another lens for understanding how unresolved experiences may continue influencing families across generations through attachment, nervous system responses, emotional patterns, and unconscious loyalty.
+Family Constellations offers another lens for understanding how unresolved experiences may continue influencing families across generations through interruption, belonging, nervous system responses, emotional patterns, family roles, and unconscious loyalty.

 This perspective does not replace therapy, trauma treatment, or medical care.